 Location: Footscray Park Campus

-Victoria University is proud to host this seminar series to promote the National Innovation and Science Agenda.
-We consider specific challenges for 'Inspiring Australians to participate in Science, Technology, Engineering & Mathematics (STEM).'
+Victoria University was proud to host this seminar series to promote the National Innovation and Science Agenda.
+We considered specific challenges for 'Inspiring Australians to participate in Science, Technology, Engineering & Mathematics (STEM).'

 Learn more about the 2016 STEM education seminar series.

 The CCLT offered several grants of up to $20,000 for technology-enhanced learning initiatives in 2016.
 It was open to anyone who had a great idea for how they would like to use technology to completely transform their unit or course.
 Learn more about applying for a grant.

 VU has won a national award which recognises educators who are leading the way in blended learning initiatives using the collaborative platform, Brightspace.
 Read "VU wins award for use of blended learning platform".

 Date: Thursday 1 October 2015

 A University-wide Learning & teaching symposium was held during the second semester VE/HE break.